 - For students whose native language is not English, an official TOEFL score of 80 is required by the University.

-All application documents (transcripts, GRE scores, letters of recommendation and statement of intent) are due in the department office by January 15th of the year in which admission is desired.
+All application documents (all transcripts, writing samples, letters of recommendation and statement of intent) must be received by February 1st, 2023.
 Classes are entered in the fall of each year.